 Memorial Day Activities in the Southern Tier

-In the midst of whatever it is you’ve got planned, I hope you’ll find the time to show your support for the former and current military and for the troops who paid the ultimate sacrifice.
+In the midst of whatever it is you’ve got planned, I hope you’ll find the time to show your support for the former and current military and for our troops who paid the ultimate sacrifice.

-The Wrench Wranch Wishes Annual Memorial Day Bluegrass Festival will take place from Friday, May 25th through Sunday, May 27th at 117 Wrench Lane in Bainbridge.
+The Wrench Wranch Wishes Annual Memorial Day Bluegrass Festival will take place from Friday, May 24th through Sunday, May 26th at 117 Wrench Lane in Bainbridge.
 There will be nearly a dozen musical entertainers, a kid’s tent, parade, vendors and more.
 Weekend passes are $40 per person.
 Day passes are $10 for Friday, $20 for Saturday, and $15 for Sunday.
 Children 12 and under are free but must be accompanied by an adult.

-The Afton Memorial Day Parade will be held on Monday, May 28th, starting at 10 a.m.
-And will proceed down Main Street to the bridge overlooking the Susquehanna River.
+The Afton Memorial Day Parade will be held on Monday, May 27th, starting at 10 a.m. and will proceed down Main Street to the bridge overlooking the Susquehanna River.
 There will be a short program on the bridge to honor fallen veterans during which time, students will be able to toss flowers (cut, no plastic/artificial) into the river.
 The procession will then continue to Foster Park for the ceremony.
 The community is invited to participate in the parade by marching or decorating strollers, carriages, tricycles, bicycles, wagons, etc. If you plan on being in the parade, you should be at St. Ann’s Episcopal Church on South Main Street by 9:40 a.m.
 All children under 12 must be accompanied by an adult.

 Liberty Community Park will host their annual Memorial Day BBQ and Marketplace on Monday, May 27th from 9:00 a.m. to 3:00 p.m. at the Liberty Community Park,